Elhameed/alx-low_level_programming/0x03-debugging/README.md

 # 0x03.
 C - Debugging

-In this project, I was able to learn how to fix bugs in codes using a simple method known as [Rubber Duck Debugging](https://www.thoughtfulcode.com/rubber-duck-debugging-psychology/)
+In this project, I was able to learn how to fix bugs in codes using a simple method known as [Rubber Duck Debugging](https://www.thoughtfulcode.com/rubber-duck-debugging-psychology/).
+This is method of explaining ypur broken codes to an inanimate object like a rubber duck line by line in order to spot where the error is.

 ## Tasks :page_with_curl:

-* **0. Preprocessor**: The [0-preprocessor](./0-preprocessor) file contains script that runs a C file through the preprocessor and save the result into another file.
+* **0. Multiple mains**: The [0-preprocessor](./0-preprocessor) file contains script that runs a C file through the preprocessor and save the result into another file.

 * **1. Compiler**: The [1-compiler](./1-compiler) file contains a script that compiles a C file but does not link.